I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 Hi-bol is a famous Filipino noodle soup dish from Ilocos Norte, a province in the northern region of the Philippines.
 In other parts of the country, there is a popular equivalent called mami.

-Today, let me show you the easiest way to make chicken hi-bol.
+I will show you the easiest way to make chicken hi-bol in this recipe.

 - Fresh noodles